Skip to main content

 1. Collaboration/communication

 Every article I've read mentioned collaboration/communication as the first key principle, and with good reason – without quality, transparent, and clear collaboration/communication, there is no way that the end user will get a high-quality product.
 I mean, the term itself reflects that stance as it is a result of combining the terms developers (Dev) and operations (Ops).
 However, this is easier said than done, as every member of the team has their priorities and stance towards the task at hand – devs want to write code that gets the job done and move to another task; sec. team wants to ensure that the product is as safe as possible; testers want to test the feature; the automation team wants to write automation tests; stakeholders want to get the product out as fast and as cheap as possible, etc. It takes some time to get all of those people on the same side and to create that 'we-are-working-for-the-same-goal' attitude within a team.
-However, once that level of collaboration is achieved, the result (final product/feature/[enter-your-term-here] will result in high-quality output.
+However, once that level of collaboration is achieved, the result (final product/feature/center-your-term-here] will result in high-quality output.

 Furthermore, when talking about communication, there is one aspect that's easily overlooked – feedback.
 Positive feedback will send the team skyrocketing as it boosts its morale and creates a more positive work environment.
 Consequently, negative feedback will often, as we are all humans, could hurt the team.
 The main problem here is that negative feedback often hits a person's ego, people get offended (god complex anyone?) and start spreading negative energy through the team.
 People often overlook the fact that negative feedback should be viewed as an opportunity to learn which/what part of the person's skills should be improved which will, in turn, make a person even better team member/employee.